vinifmor/bauh/README.md

 - Required dependencies:
     - Any distro: **flatpak**

-#### Snap ( snap )
+#### Snap (snap)

 - Supported actions: search, install, uninstall, launch, downgrade
 - Custom actions: refresh
 - Required dependencies:
     - Any distro: **snapd** ( it must be enabled after its installation.
 Details at https://snapcraft.io/docs/installing-snapd )

-#### AppImage ( appimage )
+#### AppImage (appimage)

 - Supported actions: search, install, uninstall, downgrade, launch, history and ignore updates
 - **Only x86_64 AppImage files are available through the search mechanism at the moment**
+- Crashes may happen during an AppImage installation if **AppImageLauncher** is installed.
+It is recommended to uninstall it and reboot your system before trying to install an application.
 - Custom actions
     - **Install AppImage file**: allows to install a external AppImage file
     - **Upgrade file**: allows to upgrade a manually installed AppImage file
-- Supported sources: [AppImageHub](https://appimage.github.io) ( **applications with no releases published to GitHub are currently not available** )
+- Supported sources: [AppImageHub](https://appimage.github.io) (**applications with no releases published to GitHub are currently not available**)
 - Installed applications are store at **~/.local/share/bauh/appimage/installed**
 - Desktop entries ( menu shortcuts ) of the installed applications are stored at **~/.local/share/applications**
 - Symlinks are created at **~/.local/bin**.
 They have the same name of the application (if the name already exists, it will be created as 'app_name-appimage'. e.g: 'rpcs3-appimage')
 - Downloaded database files are stored at **~/.local/share/bauh/appimage** as **apps.db** and **releases.db**
 - Databases are always updated when bauh starts
-- Databases updater daemon running every 20 minutes ( it can be customized via the configuration file described below )
+- Databases updater daemon running every 20 minutes (it can be customized via the configuration file described below)
-- Crashes may happen during an AppImage installation if **AppImageLauncher** is installed.
-It is advisable to uninstall it and reboot the system before trying to install an application.
 - All supported application names can be found at [apps.txt](https://github.com/vinifmor/bauh-files/blob/master/appimage/apps.txt)
 - Applications with ignored updates are defined at **~/.config/bauh/appimage/updates_ignored.txt**
 - The configuration file is located at **~/.config/bauh/appimage.yml** and it allows the following customizations: